Insufficient Credit for Approval

 Long-Term Financial Burden

-Borrowers may end up paying more in interest over the loan term due to these high APRs.
+Due to these high APRs, borrowers may pay more in interest over the loan term.
 This can lead to a long-term financial burden, especially for individuals already struggling with debt.

 Risk of Default

-The high APR, interest rate associated with debt consolidation loans increases the risk of default.
-If borrowers are unable to keep up with the high monthly payments, they may default on the loan, further damaging their credit score.
+The high APR interest rate associated with debt consolidation loans increases the risk of default.
+If borrowers can keep up with the high monthly payments, they may avoid defaulting on the loan, further damaging their credit score.

 Alternative Solutions